-In so far as targets the 17 HMR is a light varmint class cartridge.
-That means to push it against badger or even coyote is making a major mistake.
-I know the shooting publication ads say differently, but I don’t think some of those ad writers have ever hunted the rifle much or observed what damage it can do on small varmints versus the big stuff.
+The 17 HMR is a light varmint class cartridge.
+You don’t want to push it against a badger or even a coyote.
+I know the shooting publication ads say differently,.
+However, I don’t think some of those ad writers have used the rifle or observed its damage potential.

 - 1. BSA 3-12X40 Sweet 17 Rifle scope.